kimtth/awesome-azure-openai-llm/section/eval.md

 - Evaluation of Large Language Models: [A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2307.03109)] [6 Jul 2023]
 - [Prometheus: Inducing Fine-grained Evaluation Capability in Language Models](https://arxiv.org/abs/2310.08491): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.08491)]: We utilize the FEEDBACK COLLECTION, a novel dataset, to train PROMETHEUS, an open-source large language model with 13 billion parameters, designed specifically for evaluation tasks.
 [12 Oct 2023]
 - [ChatGPT’s One-year Anniversary: Are Open-Source Large Language Models Catching up?](https://arxiv.org/abs/2311.16989): Open-Source LLMs vs. ChatGPT; Benchmarks and Performance of LLMs [28 Nov 2023]
-- [LightEval](https://github.com/huggingface/lighteval): a lightweight LLM evaluation suite that Hugging Face has been using internally [Jan 2024]
+- [LightEval](https://github.com/huggingface/lighteval):🤗 a lightweight LLM evaluation suite that Hugging Face has been using internally [Jan 2024]
  ![GitHub Repo stars](https://img.shields.io/github/stars/huggingface/lighteval?style=flat-square&label=%20&color=gray&cacheSeconds=36000)
 - [LLM Model Evals vs LLM Task Evals](https://x.com/aparnadhinak/status/1752763354320404488) : `Model Evals` are really for people who are building or fine-tuning an LLM. vs The best LLM application builders are using `Task evals`.
 It's a tool to help builders build.
 [Feb 2024]
 - [LLM-as-a-Judge](https://cameronrwolfe.substack.com/i/141159804/practical-takeaways):💡LLM-as-a-Judge offers a quick, cost-effective way to develop models aligned with human preferences and is easy to implement with just a prompt, but should be complemented by human evaluation to address biases.
 [Jul 2024]
 - [Can Large Language Models Be an Alternative to Human Evaluations?](https://arxiv.org/abs/2305.01937) [3 May 2023]
 - [Evaluating the Effectiveness of LLM-Evaluators (aka LLM-as-Judge)](https://eugeneyan.com/writing/llm-evaluators/):💡Key considerations and Use cases when using LLM-evaluators [Aug 2024]
+- [The Leaderboard Illusion](https://arxiv.org/abs/2504.20879):💡Chatbot Arena's benchmarking is skewed by selective disclosures, private testing advantages, and data access asymmetries, leading to overfitting and unfair model rankings.
+[29 Apr 2025]

 ### **LLM Evalution Benchmarks**